pikachu987/NotificationView/README.md

 //Theme for NotificationView.
 There are dark mode and default mode and custom mode. notificationView.theme

-//The time at the top right of NotificationView. notificationView.date

 //The title of the NotificationView. notificationView.title